Women’s Empowerment Project

 Women’s Empowerment Project was presented as a model of how to organize homeless women at the United Nations Habitat II conference in Istanbul, Turkey (1996).
 Since then, the project has been duplicated by organizations in Iowa, Michigan, Minnesota and Connecticut.

-In FY 2015, the women’s project was supported by project-based grants from Stand Up Chicago and the Shaker Family Foundation of Oak Park.
+The women’s project has been supported by grants from the Shaker Family Foundation of Oak Park and the Workers Organizing Committee of Chicago.

 For more information, contact Senior Community Organizer Dollie Brewer at (312) 641-4140.